storacha/specs/w3-store.md

 ## Abstract

-In the W3 protocol user owned (name)space represent a data storage primitive that can be managed using W3 storage protocol defined here.
+In the W3 protocol user owned (name)space represents a data storage primitive that can be managed using W3 storage protocol defined here.
 Storage protocol allows space owners to manage state across compatible storage provider services using defined set of [UCAN] capabilities.
 Use of [UCAN] authorization system enables space access to be shared by delegating corresponding capabilities to desired audience.

 ## Language